biga-ahk/biga.ahk/docs/README.md

 ## .compact
 Creates an array with all falsey values removed.
-The values false, 0, and ""
+The values false, 0, and "" are falsey.

 #### Arguments